levisantony/python_client_socket_chat/README.md

 * Then run the client code.

 * If the server resides on a different PC in a network, provide the IP address of the server.

+* you have to add your own WHILE loops to continue receiving and sending messages without exiting the code.